skoczen/django-seo-js/README.md

 # Releases

+### 0.2 - May 18, 2014

+* **Backwards incompatable** changes to `SEOBackendBase` - if you have custom backends, they'll need to change.
+All included backends have been updated.
+* Returns pages that come back from the cache with anything besides a `5xx` status code.
+* Passes on headers, content type, and status code from the cache response.

 ### 0.1.3 - May 13, 2014

 * Adds a `SEO_JS_ENABLED` setting, so you can disable hooks and middlewares during tests.